nomisevh/eye-track-pdc/styleguide.md

 * Use explicit import statements e.g. `from torch.utils.data import Dataset`
     * Exceptions are short and common import statements like `numpy as np`, `torch`, `pandas as pd`, `matplotlib.pyplot as plt`, etc.
-* Always optimize statements before pushing
+* Always optimize imports before pushing
     * In pycharm this can be mapped to ctrl+s at `File | Settings | Tools | Actions on Save`

 ### Strings